ogre71/kermoda/README.md

 ## Getting started

-Unzip the hugo advance pro zip file.
+Unzip the .zip file.
 It already contains the Hugo site and theme.
 All content is ready to go.

 Inside the unzipped folder run: